Antique Diamonds Cuts

-Below please find descriptions of the antique diamond cuts that may be found in our collection, along with accompanying diagrams.
+Below please find descriptions of the antique diamond cuts that may be found in our collection.

 Single Cut: A single cut diamond has a large table and an octagonal girdle.
 The culet, or bottom edge of the diamond, may be pointed or it may be flat.
 A single cut diamond usually has 18 facets.
 The single cut is an extremely old diamond cut dating to the 1300s.